-Directors of the Company are required to retire from office at regular intervals, at least once every three years.
+All Directors of the Company are required to retire from office at regular intervals, at least once every three years.
 At each Annual General Meeting of the Company, one-third of the Directors, being those who have served longest in office since their first re-election, are required to retire by rotation in accordance with the Company's Constitution.
-Retiring Directors are eligible for re-election.
+Pursuant to the Company's Constitution, newly appointed Directors will hold office until the next Annual General Meeting and, if eligible, can stand for re-appointment.
+Retiring Directors are eligible for re-election when re-nominated by the Board Nominations and Remuneration Committee, taking into account their expertise, knowledge and commitment, and their contributions to Board discussions and to the effectiveness of the Board.